 Whether your in need of technique adjustments, looking for increased strength and movement efficiency, or simply in need of adding something new and unique to your training program, eccentric isometrics will fit the bill on all levels.
 Just make sure you perform them methodically with uncompromised levels of focus, attention, and concentration.
 Once you master these concepts and experience their impact, don’t be surprised if you decide to make EI’s a consistent part of your training program.

-Note: For more videos and tutorials on eccentric isometrics check out my YouTube channel HERE.
-Although there is a specific playlist devoted to eccentric isometrics, you’ll notice that nearly every movement I have on my channel incorporates eccentric isometric to varying degrees.
+For more information on eccentric isometrics check out my book “Movement Redefined” HERE (also below) or my YouTube channel HERE.
+Although there is a specific playlist devoted to eccentric isometrics, you’ll notice that nearly every movement on my channel incorporates eccentric isometric to varying degrees.